mikepthomas/mikepthomas.github.io/static/media/printer.3640db1e60a594b47278.md

-# Assembly of an Anet A8 3D printer.
+# Assembly of an Anet A8 3D printer

 May 19, 2018 by [Mike Thomas](https://github.com/mikepthomas)